inbo/data-publication/occurrences/metadata-guidelines.md

 ### Title

 The title is of the form `Dataset code - Short descriptive title of dataset`.
 Where applicable, it indicates the region at the end.
+If the dataset is an important temporal subset, the year range is included between hyphens at the end:

-    VIS - Fishes in inland waters in Flanders, Belgium Visherintroductie - Reintroduction of the fishes chub, dace, burbot, and brown trout in Flanders, Belgium
+    VIS - Fishes in inland waters in Flanders, Belgium Visherintroductie - Reintroduction of the fishes chub, dace, burbot, and brown trout in Flanders, Belgium Broedvogel - Atlas of breeding birds in Flanders, Belgium (2000-2002)

 ### Description